Posts: 610

 (2021-12-19, 10:39 PM)Kauri Wrote: I'm especially looking forward to your Tucki Wash exploration video.

+Seeing a bobcat at the bird count is a surprise, I don't know many folks who have seen one in the park.
 Kauri, as usual I underestimated the expanse (of the Tucki Wash in this instance) and overestimated my hiking capacity.
-Big Grin So I hiked 'straight outta the ranch" across the flats and up the wash to the first large black basalt spine, around it and back to the ranch (approx 8 miles round trip and well worth it) as the sunset.
+So I hiked 'straight outta the ranch" across the flats and up the wash to the first large black basalt spine, around it and back to the ranch (approx 8 miles round trip and well worth it) as the sunset.
 I got some fantastic images.
 BTW portions of this were through several inches of clear salt water but I expected this, thus I completed the entire jaunt in my $19.29 Walmart Steel Toed Waterproof Green Plastic Work Boots.
 They worked like a charm and with insoles and thick woolen socks I wondered why I ever bothered purchasing my Columbia muckers.
-Confused

 I've only seen one other bobcat in the wild and that was a mommy bobby with three kittens in tow above me twenty yards on a mountainside above my home where I was pick axing a horse riding trail for my wife's horseback riding.
 Too this day that trail is named "Bobcat Trail."